TalbotBowden/InspirEd/replit.md

 ### AI & Knowledge Management
 All AI-generated content is grounded in administrator-vetted PDF sources to ensure medical accuracy.
 - **Gemini API (Google):** The primary AI engine (Gemini 2.5 Flash) handles audio transcription from m4a recordings and generates medical summaries from these transcriptions.
-Summaries are tailored to the parent's reading level (6th-12th grade SMOG index) and focus on pediatric pulmonary care terminology.
+Summaries are tailored to the parent's communication style (Essential, Balanced, Detailed, Comprehensive) and focus on pediatric pulmonary care terminology.
 - **OpenAI API (Planned):** Will be used for structured extraction of key points, diagnoses, action items, and medical terms from Gemini transcripts, not for summary generation.
 - **AI Features:** Include visit summarization, contextual Q&A for clarifying questions, and an educational chat based on the PDF knowledge base.
-Reading level adaptation is automatic during onboarding and customizable.
+Communication style adaptation is automatic during onboarding and customizable.

+### Local RAG System
+The app implements a local Retrieval-Augmented Generation (RAG) system for grounding AI educational responses in trusted medical sources:

+**Architecture:**
+- **Knowledge Base:** Pre-processed PDF content stored in `assets/medical-knowledge.json` (485KB, 23 chunks from 3 PDFs)
+- **Processing Script:** `scripts/process-pdfs.js` extracts text, chunks content, and generates embeddings using Gemini API
+- **RAG Service:** `utils/rag.ts` provides vector similarity search using cosine similarity
+- **Integration:** Educational AI functions automatically retrieve relevant context before generating responses

+**Current Sources:**
+1. Serrano & Pérez-Gil (2006) - Pulmonary surfactant structure and function
+2. Whitsett et al. - Surfactant proteins and lung biology
+3. Nogee (1998) - Genetic disorders of surfactant metabolism

+**RAG Flow:**
+1. User asks a question in the Education chat
+2. System generates an embedding for the query using Gemini
+3. Cosine similarity search finds the 3 most relevant chunks
+4. Retrieved context is added to the AI prompt as "TRUSTED MEDICAL SOURCES"
+5. Gemini generates a response grounded in the retrieved medical information

+**Future Enhancements:**
+- Citation tracking for transparency (per-section source mapping)
+- Retry logic with exponential backoff in PDF processor
+- Admin interface for managing PDF sources

 ### Data Storage
 Local data is stored using AsyncStorage, including user profiles, visit recordings, AI summaries, chat history, planner questions, and learning module progress.
 Planned backend integration will include a vector database for PDF content and potentially cloud storage for backups.